bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

 The *onFailure* property indicates what to do when a task of this type is failed.
 The possible values are:

 - *OnFaiure.RETRY* (Default): The task is executed twice in the same worker and a different worker.
 - *OnFailure.CANCEL_SUCCESSORS*: All successors of this task are canceled.
 - *OnFailure.FAIL*: The task failure produces a failure of the whole application.
 - *OnFailure.IGNORE*: The task failure is ignored and the output parameters are set with empty values.

 Usage examples of these properties are shown in :numref:`failures_java`

 .. code-block:: java
     :name: failures_java
     :caption: Failure example

-    public interface FailuresItf {
+    public interface FailuresItf{
        @Method(declaringClass = "example.Example", timeOut = "3000", onFailure = OnFailure.IGNORE)
        void task_example(@Parameter(type = Type.FILE, direction = Direction.OUT) String fileName);
     }

 Tasks Groups and COMPSs exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~